If you’re in search of a gift for a food lover, here are more than 30 of the best foodie gift ideas to inspire you!

 It looks fabulous and with the simple 1-touch operation, they’ll be creating espresso and cappuccino in no time.

-This is a real dream gift for a coffee lover, click here for more information and to check pricing and availability*
+This is a real dream gift for a coffee lover!

 Kitchen Gadgets and Equipment

-In fact, Christmas is a great time for buy a gadget or gizmo for your foodie friend.
+Or why not buy a kitchen gadget or gizmo for your foodie friend.

-It’s worth checking if there’s anything that they’re particularly lusting after.
-Here are a few suggestions to get you started:
+It’s worth discreetly checking if there’s anything that they’re particularly lusting after, but here are a few suggestions to get you started:

 A slow juicer like this one from Aicok is fantastic for starting the day with a glass of juice.